phosgene89/phosgene89.github.io/hnsw.md

 scale free models go from zoom out to zoom in phases...hnsw sets up the graph so that it starts directly at the zoom in phase, skipping the zoom out phase entirely.

+# Construction parameters
+Main parameter to optimise is the number of layers in the graph.
+Lowering the number of layers used means that there is less overlap (improving performance), but increases the average hop number (which decreases performance).
+Hence the number of layers must be tuned.
+A good starting point is 1/ln(M).

+The max number of connections for each node in the graph must be tuned for recall vs efficiency.
+Higher numbers for this parameter result in decreased search performance, but improved recall.
+A good starting point is 2*M.

+efConstruction is straightforward to tweak.
+It should lead to >0.95 recall on a sample set during the construction phase.

+Finally, the number of nearest neighbours to search from candidates in algorithm 4.
+This must also be balanced between recall and performance time.

+#### Benchmarks

+#### Claim that HNSW isn't as effective

+# References